 Team Size: 6-20 people

-How: Group stands randomly located in a room, ideally facing opposite directions.
+How: The Group stands randomly located in a room, ideally facing opposite directions.
 The aim is to recite the alphabet letter by letter.
 If two people speak at the same time, they must start over.
-Round 2 tell people to pause before they say anything, the round will progress slower but will get a lot further than the first round.
+In round 2, tell people to pause before they say anything.
+The round will progress more slowly but will get a lot further than the first round.

-Result: After asking how people felt during the rounds, ask if anyone didn’t contribute in round two and how their doing nothing contributed to the overall goal.
+Result: After asking how people felt during the rounds, ask if anyone didnโt contribute in round two, and how their doing nothing contributed to the overall goal.ย Puzzles for mental resets can also serve as a light interlude before or after this exercise to help the team clear their mind and refocus.

 Purpose: Respect Collaboration